binde318/demo-repo/README.md

-I am learning  how to use Github for software engineering program.
+I am learning  how to use Github for software engineering program!